Richard John Torrens |

 Burwell is an area on the edge of the fens, on chalk and clay soils, which is relatively low in ponds, but has several interesting water features.

 The castle itself is long since demolished and the moats are no longer filled, although they are still boggy (or were in 2002 when I wrote this).
-By May2017, the moats are essentially dry - but it's a dry year!
-However the moats were spring fed and the springs are still active.
+By May 2017, the moats are essentially dry - but it's a dry year!
+However the moats are spring fed: the springs are artificially sustained by water being pumped from beyond Newmarket.
 They feed a small stream that drains into Burwell lode.

 The spring at the moats (hence the 'Spring Close' name) feeds a typical chalk stream quite different from anything else I'm aware of on the fen borders.
 But the stream soon becomes a fairly typical fen drain which joins Burwell lode.
 More on Burwell Brook.